 Celtics vs. Bucks odds, prediction, spread, time: 2026 NBA picks for March 2 from advanced model

 Surging Eastern Conference teams will meet on Monday's NBA schedule as the Boston Celtics visit the Milwaukee Bucks.
 Boston (40-20) is 11-2 over its last 13 games and is coming off a Sunday night win, 114-98, over Philadelphia.
 Milwaukee (26-33) is 8-4 over its last dozen contests but has dropped back-to-back games, most recently falling to Chicago 120-97.
 The Celtics lead the all-time series 122-113.
-Both teams played on Sunday and haven't revealed their injury reports for this matchup yet.
+Jaylen Brown (illness) is out for Boston, while Giannis Antetokounmpo (calf) is listed as questionable for Milwaukee as he looks to play for the first time since Jan.
+23.

 Tipoff is at 7:30 p.m.
 ET from the Fiserv Forum in Milwaukee.
-The teams split their two earlier matchups this season, with the home team winning each.
-Boston is a 7.5-point favorite in the latest Bucks vs. Celtics odds from DraftKings Sportsbook, while the over/under for total points scored is 215.5.
+Boston is a 2.5-point favorite in the latest Bucks vs. Celtics odds from DraftKings Sportsbook, while the over/under for total points scored is 215.5.
 Before making any Celtics vs. Bucks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 Claim the latest DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins, here: